-- 5.1 The following section applies in respect of a transferable security or an approval money market instrument ("such securities") that is issued by: - (a) an EEA State; - (b) a local authority of an EEA State; - (c) a non-EEA State; or - (d) a public international body to which one or more EEA States belong. - 5.2 Where no more than 35% in value of the Scheme Property is invested in such securities issued by any one body, there is no limit on the amount which may be invested in such securities or in any one issue. - 5.3 The Trust may invest more than 35% in value of the Scheme Property in such securities issued or guaranteed by a single state, local authority or public international body provided that: - 5.3.1 the Manager has before any such investment is made consulted with the Trustee and as a result considers that the issuer of such securities is one which is appropriate in accordance with the investment objective of the Trust; - 5.3.2 no more than 30% in value of the Scheme Property consists of such securities of any one issue; - 5.3.3 the Scheme Property includes such securities issued by that or another issuer, of at least six different issues; - 5.3.4 the disclosures in COLL 3.2.6R(8) (Table: contents of the instrument constituting the fund) and COLL 4.2.5R(3)(i) (Table: contents of the prospectus) have been made.
+- 5.1 This paragraph 5 applies in respect of a transferable security or an approved moneymarket instrument ("such securities") that is issued or guaranteed by: - (a) the UK or an EEA State; - (b) a local authority of the UK or an EEA State; - (c) a non-EEA State; or - (d) a public international body to which the UK or one or more EEA States belong. - 5.2 Where no more than 35% in value of the Scheme Property is invested in such securities issued by any one body, there is no limit on the amount which may be invested in such securities or in any one issue.

+5.3 The Trust may invest more than 35% in value of the Scheme Property in such securities issued or guaranteed by any one body provided that:

+- 5.3.1 the Manager has before any such investment is made consulted with the Trustee and as a result considers that the issuer of such securities is one which is appropriate in accordance with the investment objective of the Trust; - 5.3.2 no more than 30% in value of the Scheme Property consists of such securities of any one issue; - 5.3.3 the Scheme Property includes such securities issued by that or another issuer, of at least six different issues; and

+5.3.4 the disclosures in COLL 4.2.5R(3)(i) (Table: contents of the prospectus) have been made.

-- 5.4 The Trust does not currently invest more than 35% in value of the Scheme Property in government and public securities issued by any one body. - Notwithstanding 4.1 and subject to 5.2 and 5.3 above, in applying the 20% limit in paragraph 4.2 with respect to a single body, government and public securities issued by that body shall be taken into account.
+5.4 The Trust does not currently invest more than 35% in value of the Scheme Property in government and public securities issued by any one body.

+5.5 Notwithstanding paragraph 4.1 and subject to paragraphs 5.2 and 5.3 above, in applying the 20% limit in paragraph 4.2 with respect to a single body, government and public securities issued by that body shall be taken into account.